 Yoga has incrementally crept into my life since the age of sixteen.
 I love Yogic philosophy and find my morals and life values fit snuggly with it.

 As I mentioned, I first started practicing Yoga when I was sixteen years old.
 I worked in a gym and I saw that Yoga was one of the classes on offer.
 Everything at the gym was free for me as an employee and so I thought I would give it a go.
 I continued with it twice a week for a year.
 I even took my school friends, especially those with a few teenage problems, thinking it would help to calm their minds.
-However, looking back at that age I don’t feel as though I was completely conscious of the world and thus I felt unaware of and wasn’t totally ready for the centred-ness I was trying to create.
+However, looking back at that age, I don’t feel as though I was completely conscious of the world and thus I felt unaware of, and wasn’t totally ready for, the centred-ness I was trying to create.

-I dabbled with Yoga on and off thereafter, trying practices in China as well as various other locations around the world.
+I dabbled with Yoga on and off thereafter, trying practices in China and South Korea, as well as various other locations around the world.
 It wasn’t until my body decided to give up on me from over exertion that I turned to Yoga properly.
 My back was giving up and a physiotherapist asked me if I practiced Yoga.
 I told her I had in the past to which she said it would be excellent for my bad back and perhaps recognised that the symptoms in my back also stemmed from mental disquiet.

-Having lived abroad, I have occasionally found going to a structured class in a studio quite difficult – I have definitely persevered through language barriers….
+Having lived abroad, I have occasionally found going to a structured class in a studio quite difficult.
+I have definitely persevered through language barriers….
 But it can cause more anxiety than stillness!
 As a result I am very aware of the barriers to entering into Yoga practice and through my own teaching I try to empower everybody to attain a practice with which they feel comfortable.